Megloux/docs-flows-app-flow.md/docs/components/forms/manual-entry-form.md

 # ManualEntryForm Component

 ## Overview
-The `ManualEntryForm` component allows users to manually input exercises into the Routine Builder.
+The `manual-entry-form` component allows users to manually input exercises into the Routine Builder.
 It provides flexibility for users who prefer typing in their own exercises rather than selecting from the Exercise Library.

 ---